jamesfinley/Resume/src/content/resume/resume.md

 : *July 2015 -- January 2016*

 **eTecc / Interactive** - Software Engineer
-: Built large-scale PHP/mySQL applications for car dealership industry and white-label iOS apps for dealership customers, deploying over a dozen apps for Ford, Mazda, Nissan, and more.
+: While at eTecc, I built large-scale PHP/mySQL applications for car dealership industry and white-label iOS apps for dealership customers, deploying over a dozen apps for Ford, Mazda, Nissan, and more.
+These apps allowed for insurance claims to be filed by customers and managed by employees.
 : **Skills used**
 	- Responsive Web Design
 	- PHP